cpanse/NestLink/README.md

 <hr>

 available for download in the 'Devel' version of Bioconductor using `BiocManager::install("NestLink")`.
-The package 'landing page' will be created at https://bioconductor.org/packages/NestLink (since 2019-01-14)
+The package 'landing page' is available at https://bioconductor.org/packages/NestLink (since 2019-01-14)

 <hr>